ChewingGlass/tractyl-manuform-keyboard/README.md

 Additionally, I wanted a keyboard setup that was easy to iterate on, so that I can continue to tweak it every time I get bored.

+# A Word of Caution

+The repo is best-effort.
+What I built has issues.
+The hotswap mesh makes contact with both the trackball and the edges of the case.
+It also doesn't fit into the top part of the thumb on either side.
+You will need to melt things down with the soldering iron to get them to fit.
+Or fix the code.
+I didn't have time.

 # Build Guide

 This guide is split into a few main parts.
 These mostly follow the steps you'll take to